-I got lucky staying with a local who showed me some of the places in Munich a little off the beaten path, and one of them was the White Rose Memorial.
+I got lucky to stay with a local who showed me some of the places in Munich a little off the beaten path, and one of them was the White Rose Memorial.

-During this short period of time, they authored six leaflets and more than 15,000 copies were made and distributed.
-This solemn memorial represents the scattered lealets they created and distributed and shows another example of their pride for the resistance.
+During this short period of time, they authored six leaflets, and more than 15,000 copies were made and distributed.
+This solemn memorial represents the scattered leaflets they created and distributed and shows another example of their pride in the resistance.

 The White Rose Memorial is at the Ludwig Maximilian University, Theresienstraße 39, 80333 München, Germany.